Say in Different Language

 • Turkish — Merhaba: A warm invitation to connect.

-See also How Do You Say Hola in Spanish — The Meaning and Global Spirit of Hello
+See also How Do You Say Fox in Spanish (Zorro)

 Across Asia, greetings bridge not just language but the soul of hospitality.